Out-of-sample gravity predictions and trade policy counterfactuals: Conclusion

 \section{Conclusion}

-In this paper, we argue that out-of-sample predictive performance of gravity equations is closely linked to their ability to yield consistent estimates of the causal effects of policy interventions such as RTAs.
-We present a methodological approach to compare the predictive performance of different estimation methods, and we use it to evaluate the reliability of estimates obtained with four different types of gravity equations (traditional, 1-way, 2-way and 3-way), as well as with atheoretical forecasting methods from the machine learning literature.
+We argue that the ability of gravity equations to yield consistent estimates of the causal effects of policy interventions critically depends on their ability to produce unbiased out-of-sample predictions.
+We present a data-based simulation method to test this requirement, and we use it to evaluate the reliability of estimates obtained with parametric specifications of the gravity equation and with non-parametric machine learning forecasting methods.

-We find that the 3-way gravity model is difficult to beat when the purpose is to obtain consistent estimates of the effects of policy interventions.
-However, our results suggest that there may be moderate gains, especially in precision, from allowing pair characteristics with time variation to enter the model flexibly.
-The only area where machine learning methods can outperform the 3-way model is the prediction of individual trade flows.
-Given that the evaluation of policy interventions is arguably the most important reason for the use of the gravity equation in applied international trade research, we see this result as reassuring, in the sense that it further cements the role of the 3-way gravity model as the state-of-the-art specification for gravity estimation.
-Future research will hopefully adopt our methodological approach and investigate whether our results hold in different datasets and using different machine learning estimators.
+We find that the 3-way gravity model produces essentially unbiased estimates of the counterfactual trade flows and therefore is difficult to beat when the purpose is to estimate the causal effects of trade policy interventions.
+Our results also suggest there may be moderate gains from using machine learning to model the trade costs part of the model more flexibly.

+The only area where machine learning methods can outperform the 3-way model is the prediction of individual trade flows, which is the purpose they are designed for.
+Given that the evaluation of policy interventions is arguably the most important reason for the use of the gravity equation in applied international trade research, we see our results as reassuring, in the sense that they further cement the role of the 3-way gravity model as the current state-of-the-art specification for gravity estimation.
+Future research will hopefully adopt our methodological approach and investigate whether our results hold in different datasets and using different machine learning estimators and possibly richer specifications of the gravity equation.